mariadiosdado/nosql-challenge/README.md

 | 2  | Maidstone | 713 |
 | 3  | Newham | 711 |
 | 4  | Swale  | 686 |

+### Credits
+I used the starter files with the codes provided.
+I also used class notes and activities.
+Finally, I had help from my tutor.